 For GFA Carve Outs that will be nominated, an injection at the source and a corresponding withdrawal at the sink will be included in the Annual ARR Allocation Process and will be subject to SFT.
 The capacity used in the allocation will be the maximum allowable nomination as defined in section 5.2.2.

-All previously awarded LTCRs that have not been surrendered are modeled as fixed injections/withdrawals.
+All previously awarded TCRs associated with LTCRs that have not been surrendered are modeled as fixed injections/withdrawals.
+To the extent that these fixed injections and withdrawals are not feasible, SPP will increase the ratings of the applicable transmission lines to ensure feasibility.
+SPP will report back to the MWG when and which transmission line ratings had to be adjusted, and the magnitude of each adjustment, to ensure feasibility.

 Every six (6) months for the first two (2) years after implementation of the Integrated Marketplace, SPP will analyze the net funding of TCRs through the Day-Ahead Market and report to the MWG.
 In the event the cumulative funding is at or below 90% or above 100%, MWG may approve an additional adjustment of all subsequent monthly auctions and the month of June in the annual auction of the normal and emergency ratings of all flowgates and monitored transmission system elements in (2) above.